 So going back to the A7RII what do I think about it nearly five years after release?
 Well it’s still a really good camera and one that I recommend to people that want a very good camera on a tighter budget.
 There were times within the last couple of years where one could be bought new for $1300.
 At that price it may have been the best value on a full frame Mirrorless camera.
 This is especially true when you consider the Sony lens ecosystem, the costs of newer camera, or the heavily stripped down but newer options in that price range from Canon or cropped sensor options from other competitors.
 While I believe that the A7III is likely the best option for most photographers because its a better camera in every way unless you need the additional resolution, the A7RII does most things right.
 The biggest flaws of the A7RII are the single card slot, the decreased battery life compared to the newer third generation or later camera bodies, and the ergonomics may not be to the liking of many people with larger hands.
 While many reviews may harp on Sony menus, I truly find this and similar arguments to be redundant to highlight.
 If one actually uses the camera regularly and sets the cameras up for their typical usage (this includes organization of the quick menu settings, custom dial settings, and custom button settings) then this camera, like any other, will become second nature.
 I often find that this is an issue with people that are used to using other digital camera systems for years and/or people that are used to operating cameras with limited features by comparison.
 For instance I came to Sony FE cameras from a pair of Leica M9’s that ONLY captures still images without video features.
 As such the additional customization of video was and is a learning experience for me.
 Truth be told, I’m still learning video and video editing at this point but I do understand it in concept through reading and researching.
 Also one of the things that Sony does is allow a level of control that many other manufacturers don’t allow.
 This also contributes to deeper menus that sometimes have sub menus within the top menu options.
 It’s not a problem in general but I will say that it’s something to be aware of with Sony or really most modern cameras these days.

 Where does the A7RII sit today?
-Well for those on a budget it Represents an excellent value on a former flagship camera provided some of the shortcomings don’t pose a problem for you.
+Well for those on a budget it represents an excellent value on a former flagship camera provided some of the shortcomings don’t pose a problem for you.
 These shortcomings include decreased battery life compared to modern Sony cameras, single SD card slots, a smaller autofocus area compared to newer cameras, and worse Eye-AF comparatively speaking.
 None of these things make the camera unusable for many but they are items that should be taken under consideration.
 For about 50% more money one can have the A7III that fixes most of the shortcomings and produces smaller files that won’t fill your computer storage space nowhere near as quickly.
 So would I recommend the camera?
 If you’re on a tighter budget the answer is yes but if you can swing a little more money into your budget I would probably recommend the A7III to most people over the A7RII.
 Where the A7RII makes the most sense is for someone that is more video focused or someone that occasionally wants access to a high resolution camera but doesn’t need it all the time.
 In that situation I can recommend the A7RII as it can still be purchased new with a warranty.